 The purpose is not to provide the quickest way to get Rails running.
 Rather, this guide gives you the same setup as most developers who regularly work on Rails projects.
 It also helps you understand this setup and how to use and maintain it.
 Finally, this guide makes no permanent changes to your computer’s operating system installation by never requiring you to “sudo to root”.

-We’re going to use Homebrew to install Rbenv.
-Homebrew is a package manager that makes it easy to install open source command line tools on OS X.
+We’re going to use Homebrew to install rbenv.
+Homebrew is a package manager that makes it easy to install open source command line tools on macOS.

 First, make sure you have Xcode installed.
 You can get Xcode from the App Store.

 Go to http://brew.sh and copy the installation command at the top of the page.
 Open the Terminal, paste the installation command, and run it.